Basic Voter Information

 - advertising local and regional information centres and hotlines, where the details can be made available over the telephone

-In each of these cases, some form of personal communication is essential, and there are strategies for providing information upon request and unsolicited.
+In each of these cases, some form of personal communication is essential There are strategies for providing information upon request and unsolicited.

-General voter information programmes will want to advertise at an early stage that people must ascertain where they are to vote, and must provide them with information as to how to do this.
+General voter information programmes would advertise at an early stage that people must ascertain where they are to vote, and must provide them with information as to how to do this.

 Special Voting Services